Llyn Tegid, Bala

-The impossibly pretty Monmouthshire & Brecon Canal runs for 35 miles along the edge of the Brecon Beacons.
+The impossibly pretty Monmouthshire & Brecon Canal runs for 35 miles along the edge of the Bannau Brycheiniog (Brecon Beacons).
 There are several boat hire fleets along the way, from which you can hire a day boat or canoe and enjoy a memorable potter (at a top speed of 4mph…).

 Cycling at Coed y Brenin

-For a good run-around and a picnic in glorious garden surroundings, Dyffryn Gardens is hard to beat.
+For a good run-around and a picnic in glorious garden surroundings, Dyffryn Gardens in the Vale of Glamorgan is hard to beat.
 This beautiful National Trust property has gardens and an arboretum with just the right kind of nooks, hidey-holes and water features that children love.

 National Botanic Garden of Wales